projectblacklight/blacklight_advanced_search/README.md

     }

-=== Advanced Search Config Options
+### Advanced Search Config Options

 Complete list of keys that can be supplied inside your configure_blacklight `advanced_search` block:

-[:qt]
+* :qt
-   Solr request handler to use for any search that includes advanced search criteria.
+  * Solr request handler to use for any search that includes advanced search criteria.
 Defaults to what the application has set as blacklight_config.default_solr_params[:qt]
-[:url_key]
+* :url_key
-   Key to use in application URLs to indicate advanced search is included in a query, defaults to "advanced".
+  * Key to use in application URLs to indicate advanced search is included in a query, defaults to "advanced".
 URLs will have "&search_field=[url key]".
-[:form_solr_paramters]
+* :form_solr_paramters
-  A hash of solr parameters which will be included in Solr request sent before display of advanced search form.
+  * A hash of solr parameters which will be included in Solr request sent before display of advanced search form.
 Can be used to set facet parameters for advanced search form display.
-[:query_parser]
+* :query_parser
-  advanced searches are translated to solr nested queries, where the inner queries are of a dismax-type.
+  * advanced searches are translated to solr nested queries, where the inner queries are of a dismax-type.
   By default, they are actually specifically 'dismax', but you can set :query_parser to 'edismax' instead.
   This may make additional features available like * wildcards in advanced searches; but it may also cause some user query elements to be interpreted as operators for edismax when they were intended as literals.
 Somewhat experimental.
 See Github issues #11 and #14.

-== Translation to Solr Query, technical details
+## Translation to Solr Query, technical details

 The code for mapping a user-entered query to a Solr query is called "nesting_parsing", and maps to a 'lucene' query parser query, with nested 'dismax' query parser queries.

 Some technical details can be found in the nesting_parsing README: [https://github.com/projectblacklight/blacklight_advanced_search/tree/master/lib/parsing_nesting]

 You may also find the rspecs for parsing a user-entered query and converting it to Solr illumnating:

 1. Converting user-entered query to Solr: [https://github.com/projectblacklight/blacklight_advanced_search/blob/master/spec/parsing_nesting/to_solr_spec.rb]
 2. Parsing user-entered query to internal syntax tree: [https://github.com/projectblacklight/blacklight_advanced_search/blob/master/spec/parsing_nesting/build_tree_spec.rb]

-== Running tests
+## Running tests

-The Blacklight Advanced Search acceptance tests require a copy of the blacklight-jetty demo index.
-You can get a copy by running:

-  git submodule init
-  git submodule update

 (Limited) test coverage is provided with rspec, run all tests (and start the jetty instance) by running: rake ci